WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

    `EWOULDBLOCK` errors when writing data to signal to the runtime that the socket's owner actor should initiate back-pressure propagation.

+## Details omitted

+I've left out some important details in this explanation.
+My omissions include:

+* Wallaroo's Kafka source & sink actors.
+Wallaroo's Kafka client uses TCP for both the source and sink.
+Kafka's own protocol imposes additional constraints on flow control, but the general TCP principles also apply to the Kafka-related actors.

+* Wallaroo uses TCP sockets data copying between nodes in a multi-worker Wallaroo system.
+The names of the actors used for that internal communication are different, but the back-pressure principles are the same as `TCPSource` and `TCPSink` actors.

+## Testing Wallaroo and back-pressure

 I have already made many of the above code changes
 [on a development branch](https://github.com/WallarooLabs/wallaroo/compare/socket-bufsiz),